timestorage-project/timestorage/README.md

 # Time Storage - Backend Documentation

 Welcome to the **Time Storage Backend**!
 This project provides a highly secure and scalable way to manage and store key-value pairs associated with unique identifiers (UUIDs).
 It also includes support for file uploads and value locking mechanisms to ensure data integrity.
-Let's dive into how to set up, use, and interact with the backend API!
+Let's dive into how to set up, use, and interact with the canisters!

 ---